NHSDigital/record-a-vaccination-guidance/app/managing-vaccines.md

 ### What happens after I do this?

 * Edited batches will immediately change
-* Depleted batches will immediately change to ‘Pending’ and become ‘Depleted’ at midnight
+* Depleted batches will immediately change to ‘Pending’ and become ‘Depleted’ at midnight of the same day
 * Reactivated batches will immediately change to ‘Active’ on the vaccine product screen

 ![Screen shows the user pending and active vaccine batches](/images/vaccine-depleted.png)